-- How to analyse, design, implement, test and evaluate Information and Communication Technology (ICT) systems. - + Consider the impact which new technologies will have on ways of working and the social, economic and ethical issues associated with them. - Awareness of how ICT can help in practical and work-related scenarios.
+- How to analyse, design, implement, test and evaluate Information and Communication Technology (ICT) systems. - + Consider the impact which new technologies will have on ways of working and the social, economic and ethical issues associated with them. - + Awareness of how ICT can help in practical and work-related scenarios.

-- + Types and components of computer systems
+- + Types and components of computer systems.

-- + Input and output devices
+- + Input and output devices.

-- + Storage devices and media
+- + Storage devices and media.

-- + Networks and the effects of using them
+- + Networks and the effects of using them.

-- + The effects of using ICT
+- + The effects of using ICT.

-- + ICT applications
+- + ICT applications.

-- + The systems life cycle
+- + The systems life cycle.

-- + Safety and security
+- + Safety and security.

-- + Creating graphs and charts
+- + Creating graphs and charts.

-- + Document production
+- + Document production.

-- + Creating & using databases
+- + Creating & using databases.

-- + Create presentations
+- + Create presentations.

-- + Creating and using spreadsheets

-- + Website authoring